Breast Screening Services

 Ashtead Hospital provides excellent, local and comprehensive breast services to patients in Surrey who require the diagnosis or surgical treatment of breast disorders.

-Patients with breast problem symptoms can benefit from rapid access to a full range of breast imaging investigations, including digital mammography, x-ray, ultrasound (used if a lump is detected by the mammogram to provide a more detailed picture) and lump biopsies.
+Patients with breast problem symptoms can benefit from rapid access to a full range of breast imaging investigations, including x-ray, ultrasound (used if a lump is detected by the mammogram to provide a more detailed picture) and lump biopsies.
 Most breast lumps are not cancerous, but it's always best to have them checked by a doctor.
 Non-symptomatic women can also utilise our breast screening service.

 We offer a one-stop assessment clinic for women who are presenting with a breast problem and have been referred to us by a GP.
 This clinic provides patients with a diagnosis, following an appointment with a consultant breast surgeon and diagnostic investigations all in the same visit, without waiting.